-Relevant research also is conducted by the Institute’s Pediatric Growth and Nutrition Branch (PGNB), which seeks to identify and understand endocrine disorders on molecular and genetic levels.
-One of Institute’s key goals is to ensure that the growing understanding of the endocrinology of hypoparathyroidism coordinates with its ability to translate this knowledge into application.
+One of the Institute’s key goals is to ensure that the growing understanding of the endocrinology of hypoparathyroidism coordinates with its ability to translate this knowledge into application.
 For example:

 - PGNB researchers have consistently shown that a synthetic parathyroid hormone—known as PTH 1-34—can offer multiple advantages over the currently approved calcium/vitamin D regimens.
 The scientists continue seeking to establish PTH 1-34 as a viable treatment option.

 - Investigators have shown additional benefits over subcutaneous injection with the delivery of PTH through an insulin pump.
 This delivery option has multiple advantages over conventional therapy and PTH injections when studied in children with severe congenital forms of hypoparathyroidism or in individuals with post-surgical hypoparathyroidism.